dtgeoeu-wp6-tsunamis/Interface-module/README.md

 This script can be run from the command line and needs some additional arguments.

 How to run the script:
-  python interface_module.py --donor donor_model --CRS_reference lon, lat donor_output bathy_file (--resolution resolution --only_donor_domain --receiver receiver_model --filter filter --casename casename --include_horizontal_deformation)
+  python interface_module.py --donor donor_model --CRS_reference lon, lat donor_output bathy_file (--resolution resolution --only_donor_domain --receiver receiver_model --filter filter --filtering_depth filtering_depth --casename casename --include_horizontal_deformation)

 Arguments that need/can to be provided:
   * --donor donor_model           where donor_model = seissol, shaltop, bingclaw (all lower case!)